guanguanchuangyu/docker-sonarscanner-dotnet/README.md

 # Sonar Scanner .NET - Docker Image

-The aim of this image is to provide a functional Docker image to run a scan and coverage report to be send to a custom SonarQube host.
+This image provides a functional a runner to scan and create a Sonar coverage report to be sent to a custom SonarQube host.

 This image is designed so it can be integrated in any CI/CD Pipeline within its own step.